Online presentation review | Tips for talent development applications

 1. Start in time

 You can find lots of information about the various grant programmes on the fund's website, including the Grant Programme Talent Development.
 Make sure you read this information before you start working on your application.
+The Grant Programme for Talent Development has one application round every year.
+The 2021 closing date will be announced at the end of 2020.

 2. Ask others for feedback